Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 To process your message, you can use `createRun`, `createAndProcessRun`, or `createRunStreaming`.

 `createRun` requests the Agent to process the message without polling for the result.
-If you are using `function tools` regardless as `toolset` or not, your code is responsible for polling for the result and acknowledging the status of `Run`.
+If you are using `function tools`, your code is responsible for polling for the result and acknowledging the status of `Run`.
 When the status is `requires_action`, your code is responsible for calling the function tools.
-For a code sample, visit [`sample_agents_functions.py`](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/ai/azure-ai-projects/samples/agents/sample_agents_functions.py). <!-- TODO: Revisit -->
+For a code sample, visit [`sample_agents_functions.py`](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/ai/azure-ai-projects/samples/agents/sample_agents_functions.py). <!-- TODO: Update sample/link -->

 Here is an example of `createRun` and poll until the run is completed: